wez/wezterm/docs/faq.md

 ## How do I enable undercurl (curly underlines)?

-Starting in the nightly builds, WezTerm has support for colored and curly underlines.
+Starting in version 20210314-114017-04b7cedd, WezTerm has support for colored and curly underlines.

 The relevant escape sequences are: